 - Profit distribution in an LLC is a lot more flexible due both to their tax advantages and less stringent requirements on how they pay out profits.
 Specifically, LLCs are not typically required to pay out proportionately to investment in the manner of a corporation.

 - LLCs can easily gift ownership shares to heirs, allowing the company to successfully continue past the natural lives of its founders.

 - LLCs, unlike S corporations, usually allow for foreign investment and ownership.

 - Privacy.
 An LLC can own the property on all public records, keeping the owners behind the LLC secret in case someone involved in the company wants to keep their investment out of the public eye.
 This is especially useful to celebrities or silent partners.

 LLCs are not the solution to every problem, of course.
-For instance, a new LLC will have problems getting loans directly from banks since they will be nervous of the liability shield.
+For instance, a new LLC will have problems getting loans directly from banks since they will be nervous about the liability shield.
 This can be circumvented by getting the mortgage personally and then transferring the property into the LLC, though the mortgage will be something you are personally liable for as well.
 LLCs also cost money to form and have to be filed properly in every state they do business in.
 While many people prefer using LLCs to run real estate businesses, when it comes to yours, you should carefully consider all the options and make the best choice for your needs.

 If you need help with setting up an LLC for real estate purposes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.